zype/zype.github.io/platform_docs/videos.md

 ## Subtitles

-You can set soft subtitles per video.
+You can set soft subtitles on a per video basis.
 Soft subtitles are text files that live outside of the video file, but can be toggled on or off in the video player.
 Zype currently accepts .srt and .vtt subtitle files for web play and .srt files for Roku play.